hassanyahya400/EventsVendor/README.md

 ## Overview

 This repository contains the implementation of an Event Booking Management System, which includes a backend application built with C# (.NET Core) and a frontend application built with React.js and TypeScript.
-I'm able to complete the API and the UI implementation, however due to time constraints, I have not completed the integration
+I'm able to complete the API and the UI implementation, however due to time constraints, I have not completed the integration fully.

 ## Project Structure